Guadalupe Mountains National Park is in the Mountain Time Zone.

 Knowledgeable park staff are available to assist in identifying any of the park’s plants and animals at the Pine Springs Visitor Center.
 In addition, there is also a park store with a selection of field guides and reference sources on a variety of topics.

 The tree with the red bark is the beautiful Texas Madrone (Arbutus xalapensis).

-Carlsbad Caverns is 42 miles from the Headquarters Visitor Center at Pine Springs.
+Carlsbad Caverns is 42 miles from the Visitor Center at Pine Springs.
 Please refer to the Carlsbad Caverns National Park website for further information.

-Most often visitors are referring to Sitting Bull Falls, which is located in the Lincoln National Forest.
+You are probably thinking of the Sitting Bull Falls recreation area, located in the Lincoln National Forest.
 For more information about this attraction, call the USFS Lincoln National Forest at 575-885-4181.